 Again, it is a versatile coffee, although the grind is probably aimed at use with an espresso machine.
 As with all these coffees, we tried it in a filter coffee maker and French press, and the results were equally impressive in all three.

-I really enjoyed the combination of the two types of bean, it really made for a smooth, yet quite complex, taste and aroma.
+I really enjoyed the combination of the two types of beans, it really made for a smooth, yet quite complex, taste and aroma.
 I found that I could drink it at any time of the day and it always hit the spot.

 It’s a reasonable price, it won’t break the bank at all, and it’s an incredibly flavorsome coffee.
 You won’t be disappointed with this one.

-Tasting Notes: honey, malt and chocolate
+Tasting Notes: honey, malt, and chocolate

 Green Mountain Coffee Roasters Breakfast Blend, Single-Serve Keurig K-Cup Pods